enriquepablo/nlproject/docs/special_conditions.rst

 Time conditions
 ---------------

 There are in nl a number of predicates that test certain relationships among *time expressions*.
+The reason we don't just use arithmetic conditions to test these relations is the special treatment of the present time when using time.

-For example, whether an instant is whithin a duration, or whether 2 or more durations intersect.
+For example, we can test whether an instant is whithin a duration, or whether 2 or more durations intersect.

 **During**